About USC Gould

 We were the first leading law school to appoint a female dean, Dorothy W. Nelson, LLM 1956, who served from 1968 until 1980, when she was appointed to the U.S. Court of Appeals for the Ninth Circuit.

-The school has maintained an ethnically diverse student body from the earliest days, with the first African-American graduate, Clarence B. Thomas, earning his JD in 1904.
+The school has maintained an ethnically diverse student body from the earliest days, with the first African-American graduate, Clarence B. Thompson, earning his JD in 1904.
 Japanese, Chinese, Korean, Armenian and Russian Jewish students also matriculated in the early 1900s.
 The first Japanese national to graduate from USC Gould, Sei Fujii, JD 1911, worked for decades to address racially discriminatory laws.

-You Chung Hong, JD 1924, LLM 1925, became the first Chinese-American admitted to practice in California — and later the nation's foremost Chinese civil-rights attorney.
+You Chung Hong, JD 1924, LLM 1925, became the first Chinese-American admitted to practice in California — and later the nation's foremost Chinese civil rights attorney.
 In 1927, the school's first female African-American student earned her law degree.
 The first Latino student followed in 1930 — and was later appointed to the U.S. Commission on Civil Rights.

 By the 1940s, USC African-American graduates were being appointed to judgeships and serving as Los Angeles city attorneys.
 In 1943, African-American alumni established the John M. Langston Bar Association in reaction to the racism of other bar associations.

 A USC Gould alumnus became the nation's first Armenian-American federal judge, while another became the first woman and first African-American to serve as district attorney for Los Angeles County, the largest local prosecutorial office in the nation.

 USC Gould pioneered the concepts of public interest, experiential and interdisciplinary legal education.
 The first modern legal aid program was founded out of a USC Gould clinic, while the school initiated a nationwide shift by introducing an interdisciplinary curriculum to the study of law.